rc-kid/rckid/HARDWARE.md

 ### 5V Charge Pump

 We are using [HX4002](datasheets/hx4002.pdf) charge pump, same as in mk II.
 The pump is capable of delivering in excess of 240mA for 3.6V input voltage (it runs from VCC, which is stepped up above 3.3v).
-It only powers the RGB leds, which take at most 12mA per channel, which gives us 6.6 RGBs at full power.
+It only powers the [RGB leds](datasheets/rgb.pdf), which take at most 5mA per channel, which gives us 120mA when at full power.

-WS2812 compatible, but smaller & less powerful LEDs are used.
-As they require 5V and the AVR that controls them runs on 3.3V we use a converter.

-> TODO should there be 4 LEDs in the DPAD? maybe yes
+> TODO that the LEDs indeed sourse only that much.

 ### Power Consumption